runvnc/tersenet/README.md

  ## Attachments

-All non-markdown content (except for one small image) are loaded *only* upon demand by the user.
+All non-markdown content (except for one small image) is loaded *only* upon demand by the user.

 Media and applications can be attached to pages, but have restrictions.
 No more than 10KB of images will be loaded by default.